kdave/btrfs-progs/Documentation/Reflink.rst

   - works since 5.18
-- reflink requires source and target file that have the same status regarding NOCOW and checksums, for example if the source file is NOCOW (once created with the chattr +C attribute) then the above command won't work unless the target file is pre-created with the +C attribute as well, or the NOCOW attribute is inherited from the parent directory (chattr +C on the directory) or if the whole filesystem is mounted with *-o nodatacow* that would create the NOCOW files by default
+- reflink requires source and target file that have the same status regarding NOCOW and checksums, for example if the source file is NOCOW (once created with the :command:`chattr +C` attribute) then the above command won't work unless the target file is pre-created with the +C attribute as well, or the NOCOW attribute is inherited from the parent directory (:command:`chattr +C` on the directory) or if the whole filesystem is mounted with *-o nodatacow* that would create the NOCOW files by default